 The average Castle Rock resident pays about $40 in property tax to the Town for all of these services.
 For the rest, the Town relies on sales tax and some development fees.

 Here are some facts about how your government runs:

-Councilmembers are elected officials and serve four-year terms.
-Residents elect the Mayor at-large, and Council selects the Mayor and Mayor Pro Tem
+- Councilmembers are elected officials and serve four-year terms.
+Residents elect the Mayor at-large, and Council selects the Mayor Pro Tem.

 - Council adopts ordinances (local laws); approves the Town budget, major contracts and agreements; makes major land-use decisions such as annexation, zoning, vesting rights, subdivision and development agreements; sets ballot questions; and establishes the overall direction and policy for Town staff to carry out.
 Council also appoints the Town Manager, Town Attorney, municipal judge and members of the Town's boards and commissions